 COVID-19 Health Alert

-March 25th Update: Here at IRMS we take the health of our patients and caregivers very seriously.
-As we work to play our part in reducing the spread of COVID-19, we are moving to all telemedicine appointments for all offices.
-If you must be seen in-person, our dedicated IRMS Nursing Team will be in touch with you directly to guide you to the appropriate IRMS office.
+Here at IRMS we take the health of our patients and caregivers very seriously.
+As we move toward opening our offices, we are continuing to play our part in reducing the spread of COVID-19.

 We Are Open For Business!

 We are currently OPEN for Morning Monitoring in our Clark and Livingston office locations.
 We are utilizing scheduled appointment times for Morning Monitoring and Klara check-in.
 We are scheduling ALL checklist items such as Physical Exams, Saline Sonograms, HSG’s, Semen Analysis as well as IUI, IVF and FETs.